-- While this department saw an decrease of copies made for the past year, we were still able to keep the price per copy the same for our customers. - We had an increase in student packets made and sold.
+• While this department saw an decrease of copies made for the past year, we were still able to keep the price per copy the same for our customers.

-• Reduce the number of photocopies/cost.
+Reduce the number of photocopies/cost.

 Central Receiving

 The daily operations of Central Receiving consist of receiving packages from both on campus and common carrier deliveries, opening, counting, and receiving items to purchase orders.
 Upon receipt of incoming packages, the packages are opened and checked against open purchase orders, and then signed off on the web based receiving module software.
 All paperwork is then sent to Accounts Payable to match with invoices and payment in accordance with State procedures.
 Central Receiving also supplies the campus with a truck and personnel for moving furniture, equipment, and large items when needed.
 University related off-campus runs are scheduled and made as needed.